Dmitry Maevsky: Academic Dacha

 Late artist's creativity are still bound to the land of Tver, and here he spent most of his time.
 The works of this period differed more restrained palette, changing their mood.
 They often reflect shades of sadness.
 His painting acquired greater generality, the drawing became more laconic.
 Composition of painting acquired more rigorous form and expressing the author's intent.

-All that was done by Dmitry Maevsky in landscape painting, it was extremely sincere and deeply felt, foreign to the slightest hint of external effects, the play, imitation.
-Soft, understated beauty of Russian nature was understood and shared with them how little anyone of the artists.
-Particularly worried about its time to spring awakening: the first spring sun, the first heat, the first green, the last snow.
+Dmitry Maevsky accomplished this through landscape painting.
+He painted the soft, understated beauty of Russian nature in a way that few other artists have.
+He focused particularly on the time around spring awakening: the first spring sun, the first heat, the first green, the last snow.

 In 1970–1980 the works of Maevsky were represented at the exhibitions of contemporary Soviet art in Japan in the Gikosso gallery, later in the 1990s at art fairs and auctions of Russian art in France, USA, Italy, England, where his art has become its admirers.

 Maevsky died on 23 July 1992 in Saint Petersburg at the age of 75.
 His paintings reside in Art museums and private collections in Russia, in the U.S., England, Japan, France, and throughout the world.